aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 - Deployment: I converted the script into a .bat or shortcut that a user can run without needing admin rights.
 - Result: This saves the technician ~3-5 minutes per call and ensures the documentation (Ticket) has 100% accurate system details.

-To make this "Gold," I thought about Security & Execution Policy.
+### To make this "Gold," I thought about Security & Execution Policy.
 - The Problem: By default, Windows blocks PowerShell scripts.
 - The Pro Solution: I would run the script using this bypass command:

 `PowerShell.exe -ExecutionPolicy Bypass -File .\Get-Info.ps1`

+### What to put in your Portfolio (Visuals):
+- Screenshot of the Code: Use a "Dark Mode" editor like VS Code (it looks professional).
+- Screenshot of the Output: Show the green text in the blue PowerShell window.
+- Screenshot of the .txt file: Show the result on a desktop.
+- Pro Tip: If you put this on GitHub, mention in your CV: "Familiar with Git/GitHub for version control of support scripts."